wp-plugins/form-maker/readme.txt

 2.5   Add new fields to your  form by clicking on the ADD A NEW FIELD button (see the next step of Form Maker manual).

 2.6   To update the Form Maker plugin while keeping your existing forms, you need to deactivate and delete the Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Form Maker option of the plugin) and install the new plugin.
-Afterwards, go to Form Maker>Manager and on the upper hand of the screen click on the "Update Forms" button.
-If the update is successful, you will see a notification message, "All forms are updated!"
+Afterwards, go to Form Maker>Manager and on the upper hand of the screen click on the "Update Form" button.
+If the update is successful, you will see a notification message, "All form are updated!"

 == Form Maker Step by step guide for Form Maker Step 3 ==